bitmark-inc/bitmark-sdk-doc/source/includes/_actions.md

 tx := client.TransferBitmark(transferRequest)
 ```

-A user first submits a transfer.
+For some scenario, the developer want to get a permission from the receiver before we transfer a property to it.
+In the case, you will submit a two-signature transfer.

 <aside class="notice">
 You are not able to transfer a bitmark in the platform if there is an ongoing transfer for the bitmark.
 </aside>

-## Cancel a two-signature transfer
+### Cancel a two-signature transfer

 ```go
 transferRequest := tx.Cancel(accountB)